MichelleBerta/MichelleBerta/README.md

 ### Hi there 👋.
 I’m Michelle.
 A junior frontend developer, soon to graduate from SMU Coding Boot Camp, with special focus on HTML, CSS and JavaScript.
-I am highly organized and loyal and lover of all things pug related.
+I am highly organized, loyal and lover of all things pug related.
 I have a passion for creativity and interactive designs.

 ![MichelleBerta](assets/journey.png)
 <!--